Ingredients Needed for Chicken White Stew With Fried Polenta

 4 rosemary sprigs

-How to Cook Chicken White Stew With Fried Polenta
+How to Make Chicken White Stew With Fried Polenta

 - Add the water in a saucepan and place it on the stove.
 Add some salt and bring the water to a boil.
 When the water starts boiling, add the cornmeal gradually, while whisking.